 In our fast interconnected world, we all get instant news.
 This overflow of tons of information everyday can affect our ability to analyze things.
 Think about how much news on different companies, stock picks and stock advice can you absorb in one day?
 Given the constant update on information we receive daily, investors can easily be confused.
 This leads them to become unsure and indecisive.
 This is never a good sign for the investor and its portfolio.
 Unable to distinguish between information, research material, opinionated material and sales pitches.
 As an investor you can easily feel lost.
 It is important to focus on your individual strategy.
 Avoid getting caught up in all the news.

 The market is expensive and will remain so for some time.
 There are plenty of hot stocks in different sectors that are way overpriced.
-Investors oftentimes let their emotions control them.
-And drive stock prices into the air.
+Investors oftentimes let their emotions control them, and drive stock prices into the air.
+This is a common investment mistake.
 Not only that but it is common for some speculators to follow trends and profit from them.
-By buying the most popular securities, investors can often misinterpret the cyclical nature of some markets and some assets.
+Buying the most popular securities, investors can often misinterpret the cyclical nature of some markets and some assets.

 I should stress the importance of learning from our mistakes.
 It is our duty in different aspects of life to look deeply at our actions.
 Understand thoroughly what went wrong.
 Only that way will you be able to make better decisions in the future.
 Allowing you to avoid making the same mistake twice.
 We tend to make decisions based on the present.
 Oftentimes we look back in our past, and try to see how easy it would have been to take the other route.
 But the reality is that we make the decisions based on the information we have in the present.
 Although those decisions will impact our future.

 There are numerous problems investors face.
 We have seen that it is key to remain focused on your plan, and goals.
-That you should not incur in emotional driven decisions that might end up being self-destructive.
+This will help you avoid investment mistakes.
+You should not incur in emotional driven decisions that might end up being self-destructive.
 Investors cannot be shortsighted and should focus instead on looking at the big picture.
 When making any investment decision we should strive to make the best decision we can.